salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Summary

 The Window interface's `frames` property returns an object that is the window itself, which is an array-like object, listing the direct sub-frames of the current window.

 ### Distorted Behavior

-The Window interface's `frames` property returns a fake `frameList` that includes all `<frame>` and `<iframe>` elements in the document, in document order.
+The Window interface's `frames` property returns a fake `frameList` that includes all `<frame>` and `<iframe>` elements in the document, in insertion order.
 Supports access via index or name property value. `window.frames` does not allow access to `window`, ie. `window.frames !== window`, and does not provide proxy access to `window` properties.
 <hr>
 <a name="windowdocslength-gettermd"></a>